Many people start a new year with resolutions involving diet and exercise, often with the goal of getting into shape.

-When pushing yourself hard during your workouts, it’s common to experience sore muscles.
-This relates to the tiny tears that occur in the muscle tissue during exercise, allowing new muscle cell growth.
-However, it's not actually the microscopic tears that cause the pain.
+This is due to tiny tears that occur in the muscle tissue during exercise, allowing new muscle cell growth.
+But it's not actually the microscopic tears that cause the pain.
 Delayed Onset Muscle Soreness (DOMS) is a side effect of the muscle repair process.

 A higher intensity workout often leads to larger muscle tears and therefore sorer muscles afterwards.
 The speed of your recovery will affect your physical progress in the days and weeks ahead.